Bajrangarh Fort: Geography

 The fort is about 10 km from Guna on Guna to Aron road on the bank of Chapet river around 8 km south-west of Guna city.
 It spreads over 72 bighas of land on a high hill.

 Precincts

-The Bajrangarh fort had four gates in four directions.
+The Bajrangarh fort (Nandvanshi Ahir fort) had four gates in four directions.
 Inside the fort, Moti Mahal, Rangmahal, Ram Mandir, and Bajrang Mandir are still intact.

 There is a big step well inside the complex that was used for storing drinking water for the horses.
 The fort also has an ancient temple that is frequented by local inhabitants.